METEO 3 Lesson 5 Images

 Text description of the loop of GOES satellite images (0:03)

-The image is a satellite view of the eastern United States, showing a large weather system over the Atlantic Ocean.
-The coastlines and state boundaries are outlined in orange.
-The weather system appears as swirling cloud formations mostly concentrated off the southeastern coast.
-The image shows significant cloud cover stretching across several states, including parts of the Gulf of Mexico and the Atlantic Ocean.
-The system displays a prominent spiral pattern, typical of a hurricane or tropical storm.
+The image is a satellite view of the eastern United States, showing Hurricane Maria over the Atlantic Ocean and a weather system over the central US.
+The coastlines and state boundaries are outlined in orange, the land is a light grey with the ocean colored in a darker grey and the clouds in white.
+Hurricane Maria is stationed off the coast of North Carolina and Virginia, with its clouds extending as far north as Massachusetts.
+The image shows significant cloud cover stretching across several states from Texas to Michigan, including parts of the Gulf of Mexico and the Atlantic Ocean.

 Credit: Penn State Department of Meteorology and Atmospheric Science